nomemory/andreinc-site/_posts/2021-12-01-writing-a-simple-vm-in-less-than-125-lines-of-c.md

 - "lc3"
 ---

-This tutorial is intended for C beginners who want to do some coding practice, and in the process gain valuable insights regarding low level programming and how (some) Virtual Machines operate under the hood.
+This tutorial is intended for C beginners who want to do some coding practice and in the process, gain valuable insights regarding low-level programming and how (some) Virtual Machines operate under the hood.

 By the end of the article, we will have a working register-based VM capable of interpreting and running a limited set of ASM instructions + some bonus programs to test if everything works well.